dnolt178/dnolt178.github.io/README.md

             I enjoy all things outdoors as well as aviation and photography.
 Also traveling is life.
          </p>
          <p>
-            I also enjoy eating food...oreos in paricular.a
+            I also enjoy eating food...oreos in paricular.
          </p>

         <h3>EDUCATION</h3>